lmsamarawickrama/cloud-agnostic-demo/readme.md

 ## Comparison with Spring Cloud

+# Comparison with Spring Cloud

-spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g., configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).
-Spring Cloud integrates seamlessly with other Spring projects (e.g., Spring Boot, Spring Security).
+Spring Cloud is another way of achieving cloud-agnostic behavior.
+It provides tools for developers to quickly build some of the common patterns in distributed systems.

-For more information, visit the [Spring Cloud GCP project](https://spring.io/projects/spring-cloud-gcp).
+For more information, visit the [Spring Cloud  project](https://spring.io/projects/spring-cloud).

+However, it will not cover all use cases, especially for advanced or provider-specific features.

 ### Pros of Using Spring Cloud

 - **Built-In Abstractions**:
-  - Spring Cloud provides ready-to-use abstractions for common cloud-native patterns (e.g., configuration, service discovery).
+  - Spring Cloud provides ready-to-use abstractions for common cloud-native patterns (e.g., configuration, event driver).
 - **Reduced Boilerplate**:
   - Spring Cloud handles much of the boilerplate code, allowing you to focus on business logic.
 - **Ecosystem Integration**: